Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

 \subsection{Preconditioning \texorpdfstring{\ptwopone}{P2/P1} Systems}

-We consider the performance and convergence for various preconditioners on Stokes systems discretized with \ptwopone{} elements.
-The convergence data in~\cref{fig:th_results} was collected using the same optimal damping parameter values, labeled as $\eta^{opt}$, which are tabulated in~\cref{table:p2p1_taus}.

-To understand the parameter choice, we examine the effect of the $\eta$ parameter on the convergence rate of the FGMRES solver when using the 4 (3) level AMG hierarchy preconditioner for 2D (3D) problems with at least 1 million degrees of freedom on the \isoptwopone{} grid.
-The \cMphLO{} preconditioner does not require the selection of $\eta$, as the FGMRES iterations are invariant to changes in scaling, and in this case $\eta$ simply scales the entire preconditioner.
-Our results, as shown in~\cref{fig:sensitivity_th}, indicate that the optimal damping parameters for structured and unstructured 2D problems fall within the range of $0.75-0.86$.
-The results for 3D problems show a steady plateau where the minimum iteration count occurs, with the optimal $\eta$ parameter for all 3D problems and preconditioners selected as $1.0$, which falls within this interval.
+The optimal damping parameter values, $\eta^{opt}$, used within this section are shown in~\cref{table:p2p1_taus}.
+To understand this parameter choice, we examine the effect of $\eta$ on the convergence rate of the FGMRES solver when using the 4 (3) level AMG hierarchy preconditioner for 2D (3D) problems with at least 1 million degrees of freedom on the \isoptwopone{} grid.
+The \cMphLO{} preconditioner does not require the selection of $\eta$, as the FGMRES iterations are invariant to changes in scaling and, in this case, $\eta$ simply scales the entire preconditioner.
+Our results, as shown in~\cref{fig:sensitivity_th}, indicate that the optimal damping parameters for structured and unstructured 2D problems using Vanka fall within the range of $0.75-0.86$.
+The results for 3D problems using Vanka show a steady plateau where the minimum iteration count occurs, with the optimal $\eta$ parameter for all 3D problems selected as $1.0$, which falls within this interval.
+In contrast, for DLSC, we find $\eta=1.0$ is optimal for 2D problems, but variations are seen for 3D problems.
 Importantly, across all cases, underestimating this optimal parameter results in quicker performance degradation than overestimating it.